totosan/localRAG/Process_main.md

 - The process is defined and started in `Program.cs`.
 - The workflow is constructed in `ProcessSearch.cs` using a `ProcessBuilder`.
 - Each step in the process corresponds to a specific function, such as rewriting the user's question, routing, searching memory, and rendering responses.
+- **New:** If no context is found for a user question, the system uses a self-critique LLM prompt to fact-check the answer and warn about possible hallucinations.

 ## Main Steps in the Process